isaacgounton/No-Code-Architects-Toolkit-API-Frontend/docs/video/caption_video.md

 ### Body Parameters

-The request body should be a JSON object with the following properties:
+The request body must be a JSON object with the following properties:

 - `video_url` (string, required): The URL of the video file to be captioned.
 - `captions` (string, optional): The caption text to be added to the video.